by Texas Homesteader ~

 But since the fuel cap is on the top of the tractor you have to tip such a long way to get the spigot into the tractor’s fuel tank.
-In our experience there’s always a hearty splash of fuel on top of my tractor that drips down to the grass. (oooh, wince!)
+In our experience there’s always a hearty splash of fuel on top of my tractor that drips down to the grass. (wince!)

 But the yellow fuel can on the right is the No-Spill can.
 Its design is supposed to make it easier to fill tanks that are on top of the equipment such as our tractors.

-Trying Out The New Fuel Can
+Trying Out The No-Spill Fuel Can

-So RancherMan took a quick trip to the gas station, filled the No-Spill fuel can and brought it back to the ranch.
+So RancherMan took a quick trip to the gas station, filled the No-Spill fuel can and brought it back to the Homestead.
 He removed my tractor’s gas cap & hoisted the 5-gallon can to the top of the tractor.

 When he released the button the fuel stopped flowing (but I’m reading that the spigot design causes the flow to stop automatically when the tank is full.)
-When he removed the can there was nary a drop of fuel on my tractor nor on the ground.
+When he removed the no-spill fuel can there was nary a drop of fuel on my tractor nor on the ground.

 I. Love.
 This.
 Thing!!